NancyAanchal/Lock-In/README.md

-# Boxing Training Simulation/Game
+#Lock-In

-**Redefining Boxing Training for Everyone**
+**Affordable, Accurate, and Fun Boxing Training for Everyone**
-An immersive, affordable, and accessible smartphone-based boxing training app that provides real-time feedback and offers a VR gameplay experience.
+A smartphone-based boxing training app that provides real-time feedback, makes your movements precise, and adds a gaming twist to keep you engaged.

 ---

 ## Introduction

-Traditional boxing training is often expensive and inaccessible due to the need for motion-capture suits or advanced VR setups.
-This project introduces a **smartphone-based boxing training app** that leverages existing smartphone sensors to deliver real-time feedback and a dynamic training experience.
+Boxing tutorials on YouTube are helpful, but they fall short when it comes to making your movements accurate.
+Hiring a personal trainer or using professional equipment for full-body tracking can be expensive and inconvenient.

+Our solution?
+A **smartphone-based boxing app** that not only provides **real-time feedback** to improve your form but also turns training into an **engaging and fun experience** with interactive tutorials and immersive VR gameplay.

+Whether you're a beginner or a seasoned boxer, this app offers an accessible, affordable, and gamified way to hone your skills.

 ---